rkendall/reffix/README.md

 - `-f --files <source_globs> [target_globs]` - Specify a glob or list of globs to filter the source (referencing) and target (referenced) files that are analyzed and repaired.
 For example, `'!*Spec.js,*.js'`.
 Overrides the default filter, which is `'*.js,*.jsx' '*.js,*.jsx,*.json'`. `source_globs` is required.
 If you wish to filter only target files, enter `''` for `source_globs`.

 ### Reporting

+When one of the following switches is set, you won't be prompted to repair files unless you include `-e`.

 - `-s --sources` - List files that contain (are sources of) references.
 - `-t --targets` - List files that are referenced (targets of references) by other files.